iorobertob/intermusic_poster/README.md

 1. Add the module instance into the course.
 2. Keep the editing mode on.
-3. Add the Moodle blocks you want to display on the poster.
+3. Add the Moodle blocks you want to display on the mediaposter.
 4. Click the icon to configure the block.
-Set the block instance so that it is displayed in the context of the poster, on page type _Poster module main page_ (`mod-poster-view`), inside the region `mod_poster-pre` or `mod_poster-post`.
+Set the block instance so that it is displayed in the context of the mediaposter, on page type _Media Poster module main page_ (`mod-mediaposter-view`), inside the region `mod_mediaposter-pre` or `mod_mediaposter-post`.
-5. Alternatively, use the drag and drop feature to move the block to the regions at the poster content area.
+5. Alternatively, use the drag and drop feature to move the block to the regions at the mediaposter content area.
-6. Note that some blocks must be first added to the course main page first, configured to be displayed at any page and then configured again to be displayed at the poster main page only (this is how block positioning works in Moodle generally).
+6. Note that some blocks must be first added to the course main page first, configured to be displayed at any page and then configured again to be displayed at the mediaposter main page only (this is how block positioning works in Moodle generally).

-The poster can be used as for example:
+The mediaposter can be used as for example:

 * Course wall/dashboard (contact teachers, detailed outline of the course, latest news, comments, ...).
 * Project dashboard (project goals, calendar, comments, people, ...)